 Vasco da Gama pillar is one of the many tourist attractions in Malindi.
 At top of the list of places to visit in Malindi and the pride of Malindi, the Vasco da Gama pillar was built by the Portuguese explorer Vasco da Gama in 1498.
 The Vasco da Gama Pillar is named after Vasco da Gama, one of the most famous and celebrated explorers of the Age of Discovery.

-Location of Vasco da Gama Pillar
+Where is Vasco da Gama Pillar located?

-Located on the seafront road along the beach, the pillar was first erected at the Sheikhs house but later removed and re-erected where it is today.
-The pillar and the cross are both made from original Portuguese limestone material.
-The Portuguese built it to give direction for those following the sea route to India.
+Vasco da Gama pillar is located on the seafront road along the beach in Shela Neighbourhood.
+The pillar was first erected at the Sheikh’s house but later removed and re-erected where it is today.
+The Vasco da Gama pillar and the cross are both made from original Portuguese limestone material.
+The Portuguese built it to give direction to those following the sea route to India.
 This antique was built about a century before Fort Jesus in Mombasa, making it one of the oldest European installations in East Africa.
 The monument has become the most renowned attraction site for both local and international tourists visiting Malindi.